There’s so much I can finally tell you about Kasey’s experience on season 6 of Food Network's Kids Baking Championship!

 Even through the tears, I had a very strong sense that God was going to use all of this for something great in Kasey’s life.

 He's already a pretty thoughtful and compassionate kid, but maybe he'll be even more so.
 Who knows?
 He said to me again this morning, “I just didn’t want to be bumped first, because I knew how bad that would look…” I said, “What about the kid who got bumped first in season 5 of Kids Baking Championship, did you think it made him look bad?”
 “You mean Zack?
 No, he’s awesome, we talk on Instagram!”
 So I said, “See, you don’t think anything bad about him.
 Someone had to go first, and like we’ve said a million times, how cool that you got to be on TV at all!
 Who would’ve thought that God would pull that one off?!”

-All along we talked about the “watch party” we’d have for him if he actually made it on the show, but right after he was eliminated he said to me emphatically, “I don’t want a party now!!”
+All along we talked about the “watch party” we’d have for him if he actually made it on the show, but right after he was eliminated he said emphatically, “I don’t want a party now!!”

 I reassured him, “It’s okay Kase, you don’t have to.”
 Later though, when we were getting ready for bed that night in our hotel room, an idea came to me.
 I said, “You know how you said that if you won the $25K you were going to donate a well to the Samuel Omogo Foundation?
 You don’t have to do this if you don’t want to, but I was thinking… what if there was a way you could still raise that money?
 What if you still had a premiere party and we turned it into a fundraiser?
 You could take this sad thing and turn it into something huge for the people in Nigeria who don’t have clean water, because really, what’s the worst someone could say about you, that your cupcakes stunk?
 Big deal!”